biocore/qiime/doc/scripts/make_distance_histograms.rst

 		This is the     background color to use in the plots (Options are 'black' or 'white'.     [default: white] `-`-monte_carlo
 		Perform Monte Carlo analysis on distances.
-[Default: False] `-`-html_output
+[Default: False] `-`-suppress_html_output
-		Write output in HTML format.
+		Suppress HTML format output.
 [Default: False]
 	-f, `-`-fields
 		Comma delimited list of fields to compare.
+Put list of fields in quotes.
 This overwrites fields in prefs file.
 If this is not provided, the first field in metadata mapping file will be used.
-Usage: --fields Field1,Field2,Field3
+Usage: --fields "Field1,Field2,Field3"
 	`-`-monte_carlo_iters
-		Number of iterations to perform for Monte Carlo analysis. [default: 10]
+		Number of iterations to perform for Monte Carlo analysis. [default: 100]

 **Output:**